15 of the Most Common Coffee Drinks Explained

 Americano, 15 of the Most Common Coffee Drinks Explained

-Americanos are common coffee drinks and they're incredibly easy to make!
+Americanos are common coffee drinks, and they're incredibly easy to make!
 It's just espresso with hot water poured over it.
 It was invented during World War II.
 European baristas added water to their espresso to give it a smoother, less concentrated flavor for the American soldiers stationed there.
 That's why it's called the Americano!

 5. Cappuccino